 Snowball Fight Winter STEM Challenge

-- Free printable snowball fight challenge worksheet (download form located at the end of this post)
+- Free printable snowball fight challenge worksheet

 - 9 popsicle sticks